 Requirement.
-All marine structures shall require Conditional Use Approval of the Planning Board and compliance with the performance standards below before Conditional Use Approval will be granted.
-The Planning Board may require the submission of an environmental impact assessment on natural areas and may require mitigation measures such as 1.)
+The Planning Board or Code Enforcement Officer may require the submission of an environmental impact assessment on natural areas and may require mitigation measures such as 1.)
 Changes in the design and/or location of the marine structure, and/or 2.)
 Changes in the magnitude of activities on the marine structure.
+Bridges and other crossings not involving earthwork, do not require a permit.